nicole-marhold/-MCCE-VIRTP-Fernlehre-1/README.md

 ## Usage
 This command is used to initialize a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control:
-[copy text="terraform init" content ="100OFF"]
+- terraform init

-This command creates an execution plan, which lets you preview the changes that Terraform plan to make to your infrastructur: terraform plan
+This command creates an execution plan, which lets you preview the changes that Terraform plan to make to your infrastructur:
+- terraform plan

-This command executes the actions proposed in a Terraform plan. terraform apply
+This command executes the actions proposed in a Terraform plan.
+-terraform apply

 ## Occurred problem
 Unfortunately, the output of the web server does not work properly.
 There is a problem with the JSON decoding, which could not be solved by our side.